Presentation preparation and submission deadline:

 - If you use any audio, video or animation files within your PowerPoint presentation, be aware that saving your PowerPoint presentation (.ppt or .pptx) does not actually save the audio, video, or animation files, but simply provides a "link" to the files.

 - If you want to use audio, video or animation files, you must save each such file separately on your CD or USB flash drive.

 - Graphic files (pictures, photos, diagrams, x-rays, etc.) are saved within PowerPoint and you do not need to save these separately.

 - Create a separate folder and place your PowerPoint presentation (.ppt or .pptx) and all your audio, video, and animation files in this folder.
-Submit this entire folder to the Annual Meeting Producer.
+Submit this entire folder to the Annual Conference Producer.
 For back-up, copy the entire folder to your USB flash drive or CD.

 7. Compressing your presentation file